HomePage Path

 Lancaster Castle is located in the city centre, off Castle Park.
 53 miles north-west of Manchester on the M61-M6-A6.

-The site is managed by Lancashire County Council and is open daily, 10:00-5:00pm, admission is by guided tour only, with tours operating between 10:30-4:00 pm.
+The site is managed by Lancashire County Council and the Shire Hall is open daily 10:00-5:00pm, with guided tours operating between 10:30-4:00pm.

 There are car parks nearby.